osg-htc/networking/docs/perfsonar/tools_scripts/DEPRECATION.md

 * The Quick Deploy release notes describe the recommended workflows and the

-location of the updater script in the tools bundle: `docs/release-notes/quick-deploy-1.0.1.md` and `CHANGELOG.md` in the repo root.
+location of the updater script in the tools bundle: `docs/release-notes/quick-deploy-1.0.1.md` and `CHANGELOG.md` in therepo root.

-If you still depend on the old extractor script, please migrate to the updater-based workflow or open an issue in the repository to discuss use cases that aren't covered.
+If you still depend on the old extractor script, please migrate to the updater-based workflow or open an issue in therepository to discuss use cases that aren't covered.

 ## Contact